buzzfactoryFE/AwsGraphDB/README.md

 ### Installing

-First of all install Cloud Custodian and following the documentation here https://cloudcustodian.io/docs/index.html create accounts.yml file ( in the repository you have an example how yaml file should looks like )
+First of all install Cloud Custodian and following the documentation here https://cloudcustodian.io/docs/index.html create accounts.yml file ( in the repository you have an example how yml file should looks like )
 If you have AWS Organizatin follow the link below https://cloudcustodian.io/docs/tools/c7n-org.html for generating the file

-Say what the step will be
+When ready using the command below you should able to get everythig needed from your aws infrastructure.
+We use --dryrun but **i kindly suggest to run the command using a readall IAM credential to avoid mistakes**

 ```
-Give the example
+c7n-org run -c accounts.yml -s output -u custodian.yml --region all --dryrun
 ```

-And repeat
+custodian.yml is in the repository

+when completed you output folder should full of json files describing your resources

 ```
 until finished